dlebansais/Easly-Language/Doc/Nodes/Expression/ClassConstantExpression.md

 # Class Constant Expression

 This expression is used to get the value of a [Constant Feature](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Feature/ConstantFeature.md).
-Since the constant is per class and not per instance, the class constant expression directly use the class name and constant name to identify the feature.
+Since the constant is per class and not per instance, the class constant expression uses the class name and constant name directly to identify the feature.

 <!---
 Mode=Default